al8n/ruserf/README.md

 ## Introduction

-ruserf is a rust crate that manages cluster membership and member failure detection using a gossip based protocol.
+ruserf is a decentralized solution for service discovery and orchestration that is lightweight, highly available, and fault tolerant.

 The use cases for such a library are far-reaching: all distributed systems require membership, and ruserf is a re-usable solution to managing cluster membership and node failure detection.